hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 ## Run-Specific Variables

-When using Terraform 1.1 or later, you can set input variable values for a particular plan/apply run on the command line using either of the following mechanisms:
+Terraform 1.1 and later lets you set [Terraform variable](/docs/cloud/workspaces/variables.html#terraform-variables) values for a particular plan or apply on the command line.
+These variable values will overwrite workspace-specific and variable set variables with the same key.
+Refer to the [variable precedence](/docs/cloud/workspaces/variables.html#precedence) documentation for more details.

+You can set run-specific Terraform variable values by:

-* Specifying `-var` and `-var-file` arguments
+- Specifying `-var` and `-var-file` arguments.
+For example:
-* Local environment variables named `TF_VAR_` followed by the name of a declared variable

-Variable values set in either of these ways will take precedence over Workspace-Specific and Variable Set values.
-See the [Precedence](/docs/cloud/workspaces/variables.html#precedence) section for more details.
-For more information about specifying CLI input variable values, see the Terraform documentation for [Variables on the Command Line](https://www.terraform.io/docs/language/values/variables.html#variables-on-the-command-line) or the plan command [Input Variables on the Command Line](https://www.terraform.io/docs/cli/commands/plan.html#input-variables-on-the-command-line).
+    ```
+    terraform apply -var="key=value" -var-file="testing.tfvars"
+    ```
+- Creating local environment variables prefixed with `TF_VAR_`.
+For example, if you declare a variable called `replicas` in your configuration, you could create a local environment variable called `TF_VAR_replicas` and set it to a particular value.
+When you use the [CLI Workflow](/docs/cloud/run/cli.html), Terraform automatically identifies these environment variables and applies their values to the run.

+Refer to the [variables on the command line](https://www.terraform.io/docs/language/values/variables.html#variables-on-the-command-line) documentation for more details and examples.

 ## Workspace-Specific Variables